 Every three months, run this diagnostic:

-- Compare to our recent human writing—not old samples, but what we've written in the past month
+3. Compare to our recent human writing, not old samples, but what we wrote this past month

-- Update the specification if patterns have shifted
+4. Update the spec if patterns have shifted

-This catches drift before it becomes a problem.
-A specification that scores 22 today might score 17 in six months if we don't maintain it.
+This catches drift early.
+A spec that scores 22 today might score 17 in six months if we don't maintain it.

 Version Control for Specifications

-Date specifications.
-Keep a changelog documenting what we modified and why.
-Maintain separate specifications for different contexts if our writing varies significantly by audience or format.
+Date each spec.
+Keep a log of what we changed and why.
+Keep separate specs for different uses if our writing varies by audience or format.

 The Complete Workflow

-Across this series, we've built a systematic approach to AI-assisted writing that preserves voice:
+Across this series, we've built a step-by-step approach to AI writing that keeps our voice:

-- Recognize the problem (Article 1): Subjective labels don't translate to AI-executable instructions
+1. See the problem (Article 1): Vague labels don't work as AI instructions

-- Analyze our patterns (Article 2): Measure voice across five stylometric dimensions
+2. Analyze our patterns (Article 2): Measure voice across five stylometry areas

-- Build a specification (Article 3): Create a structured document that captures measurable patterns
+3. Build a spec (Article 3): Create a document that captures our patterns

-- Evaluate systematically (Article 4): Score output against a rubric tied to our dimensions
+5. Score the output (Article 4): Grade it against a rubric tied to our traits

-- Iterate purposefully (Article 4): Refine specification based on specific, diagnosed failures
+6. Iterate with purpose (Article 4): Refine the spec based on clear, diagnosed failures

 Start Here

 The system works, but only if we use it.
-Pick one piece of AI-generated content we've produced recently.
-Score it against the five-dimension rubric.
-Identify the lowest-scoring dimension.
-Diagnose the specific failure pattern.
-Update the specification to address it.
-Regenerate and compare.
+Pick one recent piece of AI content.
+Score it on all five areas.
+Find the lowest score.
+Spot the failure pattern.
+Update the spec.
+Then regenerate and compare.

-One iteration won't transform our AI collaboration.
-But one iteration teaches us how the cycle works.
-After five iterations, we'll have a specification that produces output we can actually use.
+One round won't transform our AI work.
+But one round teaches us the cycle.
+After five rounds, we'll have a spec that gives us real output.
 After twenty, we'll wonder how we ever worked without one.

-Our voice is measurable, documentable, and teachable.
-The specification is the bridge between our patterns and AI capability.
-Evaluation is quality control.
-Iteration is refinement.
-Do the work, and the collaboration becomes genuinely productive.
+Our voice is measurable and teachable.
+The spec bridges our patterns and AI power.
+Scoring is quality control.
+Iteration is refining.
+Do the work, and the teamwork becomes truly useful.